datastax/dsbench-labs/README.md

 DSBench development is sponsored by DataStax.

-DataStax helps companies compete in a rapidly changing world where expectations are high and new innovations happen daily.
-DataStax is an experienced partner in on-premises, hybrid, and multi-cloud deployments and offers a suite of distributed data management products and cloud services.
-We make it easy for enterprises to deliver killer apps that crush the competition.
+DataStax offers a suite of distributed data management products and cloud services powered by Apache Cassandra.
+We simplify achieving zero downtime for enterprise apps that are active everywhere–DataStax delivers the ultimate hybrid and multi-cloud database.

-More than 400 of the world’s leading enterprises including Capital One, Cisco, Comcast, Delta Airlines, eBay, Macy’s, McDonald’s, Safeway, Sony, and Walmart use DataStax to build modern applications that can be deployed across any cloud.
 For more information, visit [www.DataStax.com](http://www.datastax.com/) and follow us on [@DataStax](https://twitter.com/Datastax)